lform/lwind/readme.md

 ## Installation

-Adding the Lwind system to a project is relatively straight forward:
+Adding the Lwind system to a project is relatively straightforward:

 1. Run `npm i @lform/lwind`
 2. Included in the package are example entry files you can copy into your project and adapt as needed: